AnalyticsFire/mutator-io/README.md

   // Used internally by subscription to remove a trasnformer removeTransformer(pipeName: string, index: number): boolean
-  // Main method used to add a transformation to an existing pipe transform(pipeName: string, transform: TransformStream): Subscription
+  // Main method used to add a transformation to an existing pipe transform(pipeName: string, transform: TransformStream<any>): Subscription
   // Subscribes to the streams and start listening to inputStreams start(): void
 }